Larry Scott (radio personality)

-Next stop KFDI, Wichita, KS 1975.
-Program Director and on-air personality.
+Next stop KFDI, Wichita, Kansas 1975 as program director and on-air personality.
 During this venture.
 Larry's love for Bob Wills and The Texas Playboys revived.
-He and MiKe OATMAN SHARED THIS LOVE.
 They were in contact with Leon McAuliffe and Smoky Dacus in Arkansas.
 The band members were playing single dates.
 It was Larry and Mike's efforts with the assistance and permission of Betty Wills, assistance of Smoky and Leon to book them again as Bob Wills' Texas Playboys.
-They booked them for The Cotillion Ballroom in Wichita, KS.
+They booked them for the Cotillion Ballroom in Wichita, Kansas.
 PACKED and SRO.